-Hot springs, rivers, mudpots, geysers, travertine terraces… There is no end to things you must see on your first visit to Yellowstone National Park.
+Hot springs, rivers, mudpots, geysers, travertine terraces… The list of things to do and see during your first visit to Yellowstone National Park is endless.

-10 Unmissable Stops to Explore on Your First Visit to Yellowstone National Park
+10 Stops to Explore during Your First Visit to Yellowstone National Park

 First visit to any national park excites and overwhelms, promising ample unforgettable adventures and plenty of time to spend outdoors.
-Fist visit to Yellowstone National Park exhilarates all these experiences while simultaneously instilling in you the utmost respect for nature.
+First visit to Yellowstone National Park enhances all these experiences while also instilling in you the utmost respect for nature.

-Famous for its hot springs and geysers, on March 1, 1872, Yellowstone National Park became the first national park one could visit in the U.S. and the world.
+Famous for its hot springs and geysers, Yellowstone National Park became the first national park one could visit in the U.S. and the world on March 1, 1872.
 Pristine conditions, remarkable scenery, and abundant wildlife were just a few things that inspired the creation of the park.
 However, what truly needed the protection were Yellowstone’s hydrothermal and geologic wonders.

 A Few Things to Learn Before Your First Visit to Yellowstone